jkayani/mycryptopals/README.md

 This works less and less effectively the more the keystream is deduced, since there becomes fewer and fewer ciphertext samples to use (assuming the ciphertexts are of variable-length)

+The usage of XOR here also means any situation where a combination of plaintext and ciphertext (under constant key) is known, is vulernable to modifications of ciphertext to yield arbitrary plaintexts.
+This is because the keystream can be easily derived from XOR'ing plaintext and ciphertext which in turn can be used to encrypt desired plaintexts

 #### Mersenne Twister

 <https://en.wikipedia.org/wiki/Mersenne_Twister>